 by Tammy Taylor

 And there are other benefits to best-pal veggie planting, some combinations actually protect each plant from pests.
-Did you know that planting garlic throughout your garden repels aphids & beetles, or that planting onions & carrots together combine to help control rust flies & some nematodes?
+Did you know that planting garlic throughout your garden repels aphids & beetles?
+Or that planting onions & carrots together help control rust flies & some nematodes?
 Aaaahhh the plant world is remarkable indeed.

 By using my garden spreadsheet all of this information is on a tab right there on my planner so I can refer to it to make sure I don’t repeat the green bean/onion fiasco of 2011.
 Some years when planting season has sneaked up on me I’ve just rotated the beds – bed 1 was planted in bed 2, bed 2 planted in bed 3 and bed 3 planted in bed 1.
 All my companion plants are already together and enemies are apart. (c’mon now, play nice!)
 But for the most part I like to plan what goes in each section and using this spreadsheet it’s a snap!

 What are your tips for planting your veggie garden?